LizAinslie/bloody-silence/README.md

 contributions will be ignored.

 ## License
-Source-visible, all rights Reserved.
+Source-visible, all rights reserved.
 Read [the license](LICENSE) for more info.